ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 Can/May
 ^^^^^^^
 Use "can" to describe actions or conditions that are possible.
 Use "may" only to describe situations where permission is being given.
-If either "can," "could," or "may" apply, use "can" because it's less tentative.
+If either "can," "could," or "may" apply, use "can" because it is less tentative.

 CD or cd
 ^^^^^^^^